 Are fibroids hard to diagnose?

 Not usually.
 A health care professional should be able to feel some kind of irregularity in your pelvic region during a regular office pelvic exam.
 If fibroids are suspected, more detailed tests may be conducted to confirm the initial diagnosis.
-These may include ultrasound (or ultrasonography), MRI (magnetic resonance imagery), CT (computed tomography), X-ray or hysterosalpingogram (HSG), a test that involves injecting a special dye into the uterus and then taking an X-ray of the area.
+These may include ultrasound, magnetic resonance imagery (MRI), hysteroscopy, saline-infused sonography or hysterosalpingogram (HSG), a test that involves injecting a special dye into the uterus and then taking an X-ray of the area.
 Ultrasound is the most common option used to confirm the diagnosis, and MRI is the most accurate.

 Does the location of my fibroids really make a difference in how they're treated?